leifbr/f5certlabs/docs/class2/module12/lab1.rst

 *Q5.
 Did you find your virtual server?
 Is the tmsh change you made in there?*

-Yes, but the new description isn’t there.
+Yes, but the new description isn't there.

 *Q6.
 Do you see the change now?*